 Service utilization; costs; detection of maternal anemia, gestational diabetes, and hypertensive disorders of pregnancy; incidence of undiagnosed breech presentation at the onset of labor; complications from diabetes, fetal macrosomia or shoulder dystocia; children's rates of preterm birth; neonatal intensive care unit admission; respiratory distress and undiagnosed anomalies of children.

-Natural experiment employing a difference-in-differences approach to estimate the average treatment effect on the treated, and extended to incorporate fixed effects regression with unit and time-period fixed effects and including any appropriate time-varying covariates as controls.
+Difference-in-differences approach to estimate the average treatment effect on the treated, and extended to incorporate fixed effects regression with unit and time-period fixed effects and including any appropriate time-varying covariates as controls.